RicardoBOKA/event-management-frontend/README.md

 ---

 This README provides a comprehensive overview of the project, including its features, technologies used, and instructions for setup and contribution.
-It ensures that users and contributors have the necessary information to get started with the project.
-For more details, you can visit the [repository](https://github.com/RicardoBOKA/event-management-frontend).